nadezhin/fdlibm-proofs/llvm2acl2/README.txt

-src/                       Source files of the Converter acl2/                      Various ACL2 work acl2/llvm                  Conversion of from netlib.llvm/*.bc to ACL2 by Maven project acl2/classes               Conversion of class/9/*.class and some classes from OpenJDK 9 tree
+src/                       Source files of the Converter acl2/                      Various ACL2 work acl2/llvm                  Conversion of from netlib.llvm/*.bc to ACL2 by Maven project acl2/llvms                 Conversion of from netlib.llvm/*.bc to ACL2 by Maven project in step style acl2/classes               Conversion of class/9/*.class and some classes from OpenJDK 9 tree
                            into ACL2 classfiles for JVM M5 model.
 They were converted by acl2m5 https://github.com/nadezhin/acl2/blob/jvm-overload/books/models/jvm/m5/jvm2m5.java